Frozen in Time: A Joint Video and Image Encoder for End-to-End Retrieval

 \textbf{Joint image-video training.} In this work, we train jointly on both image-text pairs as well as video-text pairs, taking advantage of both for larger-scale pretraining.
 Our joint training strategy involves alternating batches between the image and video datasets.
 Since the attention mechanism scales with the square of input frames $O(M^2)$, the alternate batch training allows the image batches ($M=1$) to be far greater in size.

-\textbf{Weight initialisation and pretraining.} Following~\cite{bertasius2021spacetime}, we initialise the spatial attention weights in the space-time transformer model with ViT~\cite{dosovitskiy2021an} weights trained on ImageNet-21k, and initialise the temporal attention weights intialised to zero.
+\textbf{Weight initialisation and pretraining.} Following~\cite{bertasius2021spacetime}, we initialise the spatial attention weights in the space-time transformer model with ViT~\cite{dosovitskiy2021an} weights trained on ImageNet-21k, and initialise the temporal attention weights to zero.
 The residual connections mean that under these initialisation settings, the model is at first equivalent to ViT over each input frame -- thereby allowing the model to learn to attend to time gradually as training progresses.
 Since transformer architectures have demonstrated most of their success from large-scale pretraining, we utilise two large-scale text-image/video datasets with a joint training strategy, resulting in large improvements in performance.